 A first-class honours degree is an accepted entry point for a PhD.
 This requirement can also be met through equivalent sectoral experience.
 A Sectoral Experience Portfolio process has been established by the Institute to establish honours equivalency.
 Visit here to find out more about pathways into a Higher Degree by Research (HDR).

-For further information about higher degrees by research at the University of Tasmania, consult the Graduate Research website
+For further information about higher degrees by research at the University of Tasmania, consult the Graduate Research website.